DynamicDevices/cga-coordinate-mapping/PROJECT_CONTEXT.md

    - Create archives and upload artifacts

 **Why This Works:**
-- **Simple separation**: Tests run first, builds run after
-- **Explicit restore**: Restoring the test project ensures xunit is in the assets file
+- **No shared obj directory**: Removed `Directory.Build.props`, so each project has its own obj/bin
-- **No restore conflicts**: Test job and build jobs are separate, so no shared assets file conflicts
+- **No conflicts**: Main project and test project don't overwrite each other's assets
-- **Clean state**: Each job starts with a clean `obj` directory
+- **Simple**: `dotnet test` handles everything correctly in one command
 - **Tested and verified**: All 92 tests pass consistently

 **Root Cause of Previous Issues:**
-- Both projects share the same `obj` directory (via `Directory.Build.props`)
+- `Directory.Build.props` forced both projects to share the same `obj` directory and `project.assets.json` file
-- They share the same `project.assets.json` file
-- When restoring projects with different runtime identifiers, the assets file can be overwritten
+- When restoring projects with different dependencies (main project vs test project with xunit), the assets file would be overwritten
-- This can remove xunit packages needed by the test project
+- This removed xunit dependencies needed by the test project
-- **Solution**: Separate test job that restores explicitly, then build jobs that don't interfere

-**⚠️ CRITICAL WARNING - DO NOT CHANGE:**
-- **DO NOT** combine test and build steps in the same job
-- **DO NOT** remove the explicit restore step before tests
-- **DO NOT** try to optimize or simplify the workflow further
-- **DO NOT** add restore steps to the build jobs unless absolutely necessary
-- **DO NOT** change the order of steps
-- **DO NOT** modify the restore/build commands

-**The CI has been broken repeatedly by "improvements" that seemed logical but caused failures.
-The current configuration is the result of extensive troubleshooting and is working correctly.
-Please respect this warning.**

-**If you absolutely must modify the CI:**
-1. Test locally with the exact same commands first
-2. Verify all 92 tests pass locally for both architectures
-3. Test the complete workflow: clean, restore, test, then build
-4. Only then commit and push
-5. Monitor the CI run closely after pushing
-6. Be prepared to revert immediately if it breaks
+- **Solution**: Deleted `Directory.Build.props` - each project now has its own obj directory

+**⚠️ IMPORTANT: DO NOT re-add `Directory.Build.props` or any shared build configuration that forces projects to share obj directories.**

 ### Target Platform
 - **Primary**: Linux ARM64 (embedded systems)